 - Protects designated properties, archeological sites and architectural assets throughout the town;

-- Preserves the integrity of Hingham’s many significant buildings through the administration of Preservation Project Funds as well as Greenbush Preservation Funds;
+- Preserves the integrity of Hingham’s many significant buildings through the administration of Preservation Project Funds as well as Greenbush Historic Preservation Trust Funds;

 - Honors local students with an annual HHC writing award